Dear Members,

 Pursuant to the provisions of the Companies Act, 2013 and SEBI (LODR) Regulations,

-2015, Independent Directors at their meeting held on May 27, 2024 considered / evaluated
+2015, Independent Directors at their meeting held on February 12, 2025 considered /

-the Board's performance, Committees and performance of the Chairman and other
+evaluated the Board's performance, Committees and performance of the Chairman and other

-Non-Independent Directors.
+non-independent Directors.
 The Board has undergone a formal review which comprised Board

 effectiveness and allied subjects.
 The Board also reviewed the workings of the various